OCA/web/web_listview_range_select/readme/USAGE.rst

 To use this module, you need to:

+#.
+Go to some list view.
-#. click a record;
+#.
+Click a record.
-#. hold shift and click another record;
+#.
+Hold shift and click another record.
-#. you can repeat this operation as many times as you want.
+#.
+You can repeat this operation as many times as you want.